Soba101/fictional-waste-doodoo/waste-dashboard/dashboard-README.md

 ### 3. Set Up Database

 Ensure you have MariaDB installed and running.
-Then create the required database schema (see the MariaDB README for detailed instructions).
+See the [Database Setup Guide](../waste-db/db-README.md) for detailed instructions.

 ## Configuration